-Homes for sale in Penn Quarter are typically small- and medium-sized condominiums and apartment buildings.
-Two of the major draws in Penn Quarter Washington are ease of mobility and commute, attracting a diverse mix of professionals.
-If you're hunting for a residence yourself, know the Penn Quarter real estate landscape offers a slew of one- or two-bedroom condos or apartments, and some four-bedroom homes are also in the mix.
+Homes for sale in Penn Quarter are typically small and medium-sized condominiums and apartment buildings.
+Two of the major pulls in Penn Quarter are ease of mobility and commute, attracting a diverse mix of professionals.
+If you're hunting for a residence yourself, know the Penn Quarter real estate landscape offers a slew of one- or two-bedroom condos or apartments, but some four-bedroom homes are also in the mix.

 Getting Around the Neighborhood